sweetpay/sweetpay-python/README.md

 def validate_starts_at(value):
     return decode_datetime(value)

+# This can also be useful when you want to transform a
+# value from Sweetpay to, for example, your own `enum.Enum` object.
+# However, this should be used with care, as you cannot guarantee
+# that Sweetpay doesn't add values, which you haven't stored in
+# your enum.
+@Subscription.validates("payload", "interval")
+def validate_interval(value):
+    return MyIntervalEnum(value)

 # Use `sweetpay.BaseResource.validates` if you want to set a
 # validator for all APIs.
 ```

+For more advanced validation and deserialization, you can use something like [marshmallow](https://marshmallow.readthedocs.io/en/latest/) with the data returned from the SDK.

 ## Dynamic configuration
 Sometimes you want to be able to set the configuration dynamically.
 For example configuring different timeouts for different operations.
 You can currently only configure the `timeout` on an operation basis, but support for more parameters can be built in if requsted.